Michelle Sommerville has a mission to end the abuse, neglect, and slaughter of horses, ponies, donkeys, and mules through rescue and foster care.

 “After college, I taught elementary school for a few short years before taking on a job as a full time Hunter/jumper trainer in New York.
 After five years of show jumping full time I opened my own riding lesson program, and became active in the ski industry again by teaching at Hunter Mountain.

 “I have lived in Steamboat since 2011.
 In 2010, after visiting on a girls ski trip, I fell in love with the skiing and ranching community and moved here six months later.

 “My background is mostly in hunter/ jumper riding.
 I was lucky enough to have trained with Olympic athletes such as Nona Garson and George Morris.
 I became certified as a therapeutic riding instructor in 2003 with Cantra.
 I am an active and competitive member of the United States Equestrian Federation, American Quarter Horse Association and Colorado Horse Council.
 Since moving to Colorado, I have also enjoyed running barrels in the local rodeos, packing elk, and guiding trail rides.

-“I started this non profit organization in the aftermath of the recession.
+“I started receiving rescue horses at my ranch in the aftermath of the recession.
 Some people facing economic difficulties were abandoning their horses.
 The police often contacted me and other ranches in the area to see if they could take abandoned horses, as there was no local place for them to go.
 Routt County Horse Rescue is a safe place for unwanted, neglected or abandoned animals.

 “I operate Routt County Horse Rescue as a free service.
 Adoption fees for the rehabbed and re-trained horses helps provide the funds to be able to continue rescue of more horses.
 I also teach riding lessons, train horses and teach skiing in the winter to help fund the ranch.